 Has Zwicker & Associates contacted you about an alleged debt?

 You may have received a letter or phone call from the law firm attempting to collect a debt or a debt settlement offer.
 Maybe you had an outstanding payment to your hospital or got significantly behind on your credit card payments.

-If one of your creditors decided to give up on collecting payment from you on their own, they may have sold your debt to a collection agency like Zwicker and Associates.
-But just because you receive a notice from them concerning an owed collection amount doesn’t mean that the information is accurate or even that the debt belongs to you at all.
+If one of your creditors decided to give up on collecting payment from you on their own, they may have sold your account to a collection agency like Zwicker.
+But just because you receive a debt settlement notice from a law firm concerning an owed collection amount doesn’t mean that the account is accurate or even that the debt belongs to you at all.

 How to Handle Communication with Zwicker & Associates

 Know Your Rights

 Start by learning more about the Fair Debt Collection Practices Act (FDCPA).
 This federal law outlines your rights as a consumer in the debt collection process.

 It also says what debt collectors like Zwicker and Associates can and cannot due to collect the owed amount.
 Protect yourself by becoming knowledgeable about this law.

 Once a representative realizes you are, they may tone down the aggressiveness of their tactics.
 If they don’t, you have the resources you need to report them to the FTC and your state attorney general.

 Otherwise, they are likely to try and take advantage of you by harassing you however they see fit, even if it involves sidestepping the law.